Frando/hyproxy/README.md

 *This is an experiment and not yet tested for anything serious.*

 - When opening an inbound proxy server, a random `key` will be created and printed
+- Anyone who knows this `key` can connect to the proxy and expose it as if it were a local server
 - There can be more than one inbound proxy per key.
-Currently, the first connection is used, and others are fallbacks if the first fails.
+When connecting, currently whatever peer answers first is used, and others are fallbacks if the first fails.
-- Anyone who knows this `key` can connect to an inbound proxy and expose it as a local server, or create a new inbound proxy.
-- *TODO:* Add optional capability creation/verification when connecting to inbound proxies
+- *TODO:* Add optional capability creation when opening inbound proxies and verification when connecting to them

 ## Installation